MasterMedo/bible-relationships/README.md

 Recently, I've discovered this gem of a dataset and wanted to explore it.
 Memgraph turned out to be a great fit for analysing the data.
 In the first part of this article we'll answer some commonly asked questions using a graph database.
-In the second part you can find the step by step process of how to explore your  own datasets; from the idea to the results.
+In the second part you can find the step by step process of how to explore your  own datasets; from idea to results.

 ## Frequently asked questions